scanabc/testdrive/index.md

 deserves to exists.

 During that time, a pro bono service called URI:Teller saw the daylight.
 It helped to reveal a privacy issue from a popular instant messaging client called Telegram.
 Telegram fixed the issues and URI:Teller is now used by individuals around the world.

 The founders, @oherrala and @FIXME learned tons of new networking tricks during that three months.
 Encouraged of the experiences, @oherrala joined SensorFu, a security startup with an actual business plan.
-@FIXME bought the shares of HowNetworks and he will keep it going whileworking on setting up a new company.
+@FIXME bought the shares of HowNetworks and he will keep it going while working on setting up a new company.
 </div>

 <!-- markdownlint-enable MD041-->